-In 1979, the City Council adopted a comprehensive plan, the Austin Tojectives were based on public input (Austin Tomorrow Plan, p.
+In 1979, the City Council adopted a comprehensive plan, the Austin Tomorrow Plan (ATP), whose goals and objectives were based on public input (Austin Tomorrow Plan, p.
 3-5).
 A policy objective in the ATP states: "Develop and implement specific, detailed plans tailored to the needs of each neighborhood."
 In 1995-96, Austin's Citizens' Planning Committee issued reports recommending neighborhood planning to identify community needs and guide future development in specific areas of the city. ("From Chaos to Common Ground", Citizens' Planning Committee Report, p.
 12).
 In 1996, Austin's City Council created the Neighborhood Planning program to broadly achieve citizen goals outlined in the aforementioned reports and initiatives.